harveyramer/harvey-ramer-blog/src/resume.md

 ## Personal Profile

-Harvey Ramer is a full stack Web developer and JavaScript engineer who works with collaborative teams to create industry leading web applications.
+Harvey is a full stack Web developer and JavaScript engineer who works with collaborative teams to create industry leading web applications.
 His sixteen-year career includes a Fortune 500 company’s e-commerce platform and a startup.
 As a leader, he helps others succeed through mentoring and collaborative problem solving.
 He is a ready learner, who is always focused on his employer’s success.

 ## Core competencies